andrewplummer/Sugar/CAUTION.md

   - `Function#after` has changed behavior.
 Previously it would fire every `n` times.
 Now it will fire after `n` calls.
 Additionally it will not immediately fire when `0` is passed.

 - Level: Major
-  - `Function#fill` was renamed to `Function#partial`.
-Additionally, it no longer accepts `null` as a placeholder.
-Use `undefined` instead.

-- Level: Major
-  - `Array#findAll` was replaced with `Array#filterFrom` in cases that require a start index.
-For cases without a start index, simply use `Array#filter` instead.

-- Level: Major
   - `Array#add` is now non-destructive.
 To append to the array in place, use `Array#append`.

-- Level: Major
-  - `Array#include` was removed as it is now identical to `Array#add`.

-- Level: Major
-  - `Object.findAll` was replaced with `Object.filter`, which parallels `Array#filter` by returning a filtered object.

 - Level: Major
   - `Object.toQueryString` no longer uses square bracket syntax by default.
 To enable this pass `deep` in the options object which is now the second argument to the function. `namespace`, which was previously the second argument to this method, is now `prefix` in the same options object.